Skip to main content

 Highlighted Activity

-Pioneer Fire Update for Thursday, June 20, 2024CHELAN, Wash. — The Pioneer Fire is burning in the Lake Chelan-Sawtooth Wilderness Area in the Chelan Ranger District of the Okanogan-Wenatchee National Forest and on private land 31 miles northwest of Chelan.
-Stehekin, Chelan and Manson are open and continue to welcome visitors.Infrared mapping shows the fire grew less than 300 acres… Read more
+The Pioneer Fire is burning in the Lake Chelan-Sawtooth Wilderness Area on the Chelan Ranger District of the Okanogan-Wenatchee National Forest and on private land 31 miles northwest of Chelan.
+The communities of Stehekin, Chelan, and Manson continue to welcome visitors, with limited smoke expected for the coming holiday.
+Pioneer Fire managers are using a full-suppression firefighting… Read more

 Publication Type: News -